Skip to Content

 In its determination of self-sufficiency, the judge reviews the petitioner’s experience, skill level, and even the labor market.
 If the marriage was long-lasting and one spouse fulfilled the role of homemaker throughout, the judge may order that the petitioner’s age and lack of professional experience warrant an order of spousal maintenance.
 A similar decision may occur when the couple has young children or a child with a disability, which often makes obtaining adequate full-time employment difficult.

-Determining the Award Amount
+Determining The Award Amount

 If the court determines there is a need for spousal maintenance, it considers a variety of factors in arriving at a support amount and duration for the maintenance.